Antioxidants and their protective role against free radicals

 • Donating electrons: Antioxidants can donate electrons to free radicals, stabilizing them and preventing them from stealing electrons from other molecules.

-• Chelating metals: Some antioxidants, such as vitamin C, can chelate or bind to metals such as iron, which can help to prevent the formation of free radicals.
+• Chelating metals: Some antioxidants, such as vitamin C, can chelate or bind to metals.
+These metals include iron.
+This binding can help to prevent the formation of free radicals.

-• Inducing enzyme activity: Some antioxidants, such as sulforaphane found in broccoli, can induce enzyme activity that can help neutralize free radicals.
+• Inducing enzyme activity: Some antioxidants, such as sulforaphane found in broccoli, can activate enzymes.
+These enzymes help neutralize free radicals.

 Examples of antioxidant compounds and their protective effects